-Weather models and forecasts have improved a great deal with the growth of satellite observations and massive computing power.
-But most weather agencies keep their model output in house and only publicly release a certain number of forecast products.
+Most weather agencies keep their model output in house and only publicly release a certain number of forecast products.
 The exception has always been the United States.
-Thanks to their constitution, what the taxpayer funds the taxpayer gets to see, and so does the rest of the world.
+Thanks to their constitution, what the taxpayer funds the taxpayer gets to see (in meteorology at least), and the rest of the world gets to see it too.
 And so raw output from their Global Forecast System has always been available on the internet for other companies to use (and make money from).

 Nevertheless, these weather websites are understandably popular, but very few provided what astronomers needed.
 It was and still is possible to generate your own cloud forecast charts directly from Global Forecast System data but that is a tedious interface to say the least.

 Andrew Cool in South Australia stepped in and delivered Skippy Sky for Australian (and other) astronomers with very simple to use visualisations of clouds and other GFS data.
-Skippy Sky has since been my primary cloud forecasting tool.
-Astronomy Panel from 7-Timer also presents GFS cloud data for any location but you're better off looking at the Skippy Sky maps to see the 'bigger picture' rather than a point sample which is often misleading.
+Skippy Sky should certainly be on your list of primary cloud forecast sources.
+But don't bother looking at dozens of other cloud forecast sites all presenting much the same data in mostly less useful formats.
+If Skippy Sky doesn't cover your location, you can try Astronomy Panel from 7-Timer which also presents GFS cloud data for any location but in general you're better looking at the Skippy Sky maps to see the 'bigger picture' rather than a point sample which is often misleading.

-As the name implies, the Global Forecast System is a global model.
-While it is among the best, it doesn't match the higher resolution regional models run by the Australian Bureau of Meteorology (BoM).
-The BoM has recently made a significant change to their weather models - the new model is called 'Access' - the Australian Community Climate and Earth-System Simulator.
+Particularly for short-term forecasts, it's hard for any global model to match the higher resolution of Australian regional models run by the Australian Bureau of Meteorology (BoM).
+The BoM model is now called 'ACCESS' - the Australian Community Climate and Earth-System Simulator.
 The Access model is derived from a UK Met Office model, with a technical review of its performance available in this online BoM paper.

-The table below lists the various model outputs listed on the Synthetic Satellite Picture Forecast Loops page.
+The table below lists the key model outputs available on the Synthetic Satellite Picture Forecast Loops page.
 As is always the case, the higher resolution models can only be run over smaller areas for shorter periods of time.
-If you are just looking at the night ahead, you can try the high resolution product for your local region.
-Generally though, the 'Access A' loop covers all of Australia out to two nights ahead and is likely to be your best bet.
-The accuracy implied by the beautifully detailed cloud images in the local scale models isn't really there in practice (and the starting time for the small scale models appears to be 12 hours behind the others).
+If you are just looking at the night ahead, you can try the high resolution product for your local/city region.
+Generally though, the 'Access R' loop covers all of Australia out to three nights ahead and is likely to be your best bet.
+Choose the Australian Region view (second from the top) which crops the view of the model to just the Australian region to make it easier to see what's happening.
+The accuracy implied by these beautifully detailed cloud images, particularly in the local/city scale models, isn't really there in practice so remember just to look at the overall patterns rather than the details.

 All of these forecasts are updated twice a day, roughly around 3am and 3pm.